 - In spring and summer 2018, CICIC consulted assessment services and competent recognition bodies in Canada on a draft of the proposed Global Convention.
 The information collected is intended to inform provincial and territorial governments' decision-making processes with respect to the possibility of Canada's ratifying the proposed Global Convention.

-- in December 2018, UNESCO held the First Intergovernmental Meeting on the Global Convention on the Recognition of Qualifications concerning Higher Education.
+- in December 2018 and March 2019, UNESCO held the First and Second Intergovernmental Meeting on the Global Convention on the Recognition of Qualifications concerning Higher Education.
 The meeting was organized by UNESCO to bring together technical and legal experts appointed by Member States and associate members.
 The aim of the meeting was to assist UNESCO with examining the revised preliminary draft of the Global Convention, dated November 12, 2018, in light of comments from Member States and relevant stakeholders received during the March 2018 round of consultations.

 For more information, consult UNESCO's Web site.